McComb, Best are top Garrett seniors

 McComb, the valedictorian with the highest grade-point average, is the son of Brian and Lori McComb.
 He will be attending Purdue University in West Lafayette to study pharmacy.

-During his high school career, he has been a member of the wrestling team, academic teams, Fellowship of Christian Athletes and National Honor Society.
+During his high school career, McComb has been a member of the wrestling team, academic teams, Fellowship of Christian Athletes and National Honor Society.

 Best, the salutatorian with the second-highest grade average, is the daughter of Brian and Tami Best.

-She has been active in National Honors Society, Fellowship of Christian Athletes, Athletic Leadership Council, Sources of Strength, Key Club, student council, volleyball, basketball, track and Mayor’s Youth Advisory Council.
+Best has been active in National Honor Society, Fellowship of Christian Athletes, Athletic Leadership Council, Sources of Strength, Key Club, student council, volleyball, basketball, track and the Mayor’s Youth Advisory Council.

 (0) comments